Leveraging Quantum-Based Architectures for Robust Diagnostics: Kidney Disease Diagnosis using Quantum-Oriented Techniques

-As shown in Table~\ref{tab:qubit_metrics}, the $12$-qubit model shows stronger performance on several key metrics, particularly in Cyst and Tumor classification.
-It achieves perfect recall for Cyst and the highest F1-score.
-It also delivers higher micro-precision and micro-recall compared to the $8$-qubit model.
+As shown in Table~\ref{tab:qubit_metrics}, the $8$-qubit model shows stronger performance on several key metrics, particularly in Normal and Stone classification.
+It achieves perfect precision for Cyst and perfect recall for Stone.
+It also delivers higher micro-precision and micro-recall compared to the $12$-qubit model.

-Fig.~\ref{fig:conf_matrices} compares the confusion matrices for $8$ qubits and $12$ qubits both with a learning rate of $0.01$, batch size of $8$, and sample size of $4000$.
+Figure~\ref{fig:conf_matrices} compares the confusion matrices for $8$ qubits and $12$ qubits both with a learning rate of $0.001$, batch size of $8$, and sample size of $4000$.

-As illustrated in Fig.~\ref{fig:conf_matrices}, both models show excellent accuracy for the Normal and Stone classes, with only isolated misclassifications.
-However, minor performance differences are observed in the Cyst and Tumor categories.
-The $12$-qubit model achieves slightly better separation, with fewer instances of Cyst and Tumor cases being misclassified.
-While both configurations perform well, the $12$-qubit model demonstrates higher robustness, particularly in clinically sensitive tumor differentiation.
+Figure~\ref{fig:results} compares the training and validation accuracy and loss for the hyperparameters in Fig.~\ref{fig:conf_matrices}.

-Fig.~\ref{fig:results} compares the training and validation accuracy and loss for the hyperparameters in Fig.~\ref{fig:conf_matrices}.
+As illustrated in Figure~\ref{fig:conf_matrices}, both models show excellent accuracy for the Normal, Cyst, and Stone classes.
+However, minor performance differences are observed in the Tumor category, with the $8$-qubit model classifying more correct images than the $12$-qubit model.
+The $8$-qubit model achieves slightly better separation, with fewer instances of Stone and Tumor cases being misclassified.
+While both configurations perform well, the $8$-qubit model demonstrates higher robustness, particularly in clinically sensitive tumor differentiation.

-As shown in Fig.~\ref{fig:results} the loss and accuracy curves for both models demonstrate stable convergence and strong generalization.
+As shown in Figure~\ref{fig:results} the loss and accuracy curves for both models demonstrate stable convergence and strong generalization.
 This indicates effective learning with no clear signs of overfitting.
 The validation accuracy closely tracks the training accuracy throughout.
-The $12$-qubit model achieves marginally lower final loss and slightly more stable validation accuracy near convergence.
+The $8$-qubit model achieves marginally lower final loss and slightly more stable validation accuracy near convergence.